floatingtrees/Investment_club/README.md

 # Deep Learning Data

-Data used for the Investment Club's tutorials
+Data used for the Investment Club's tutorials.